 - Show consistent daily activity — the more daily deposits, the better

-- Keep NSFs under 3 in 90 days — lenders weight this heavily
+- Keep NSFs under 3 in 90 days — funders weight this heavily

 - Have a specific, ROI-positive use of funds — "I need $X to do Y which generates $Z"

-- Don't apply with multiple direct lenders — use one broker
+- Don't apply with multiple direct funders — use one broker

 - If you have card processing, have processor statements ready — MCAs underwrite faster with this